-In Canada, piano lessons are one-on-one learning sessions between a piano student and a piano teacher that happen periodically over time.
+Piano lessons are a series of one-on-one learning sessions between a piano student and a piano teacher that happen periodically over time.

-Anyone can take piano lessons provided they (or their parents) can convince a piano teacher to take them on as a piano student.
+Anyone can take piano lessons provided they (or their parents) can find a piano teacher to take them on as a piano student.

-Piano teachers (along with other music teachers) give lessons mainly at music conservatories, commercial studios, and/or their private home studios in your community.
+Piano teachers give lessons mainly at music conservatories, commercial studios, and/or their private community-based home studios.

-There are also some private teachers willing to travel to your home, and yet others now offering piano lessons online.
+There are also some piano teachers willing to travel to your home, and yet others now offering piano lessons online.